tatanda/tatanda.github.io/_posts/2017-12-01-Linear Regression.md

 ### 2. Normal Equation

-The normal equation uses linear algebra to compute the optimal theta values at once.
+<div align = "justify"> The normal equation uses linear algebra to compute the optimal theta values at once.</div>

 where $\theta_j = (X^TX)^{-1}X^TY$

-The normal equation is useful when number of features is not very large and $(X^TX)$ is invertible.
+<div align = "justify"> The normal equation is useful when number of features is not very large and $(X^TX)$ is invertible.
 Otherwise, Gradient Descent should be used.
-With Normal Equation, there is no iteration or initializing of theta values.
+With Normal Equation, there is no iteration or initializing of theta values.</div>